There’s no doubt that the Big Apple is worth visiting, but it’s even more magical when you can experience New York at Christmastime.

-For example, Christmas in the City is a holiday-themed shop in Little Italy that’s open year-round, so it’s the perfect place to go for last-minute gifts.
+For example, Christmas in the City is a holiday-themed shop in Little Italy, one of the best neighborhoods in Manhattan, that’s open year-round, so it’s the perfect place to go for last-minute gifts.
 Here, you can purchase decorations like wreaths and ornaments, as well as personalized items for your loved ones.
 Not only is this store a huge shopping mecca, but it also has intricate displays and animated attractions that create a little Christmas museum.

 Another popular Christmas shop in New York is the Christmas Cottage on 7th Avenue in Manhattan.
 It’s a family-owned business that’s been operating for over 30 years, selling ornaments, snow globes, and a wide variety of souvenirs.